 When you bet on the NHL moneyline, you’re simply betting who will win the game.

 Side note: the NHL no longer has ties.
-But a large number of games are settled in overtime and shootouts, and some books will offer both a two-way and three-way moneyline.
+But a large number of games settle in overtime and shootouts, and some books offer both a two-way and three-way moneyline.
 The three-way moneyline will rule a game a draw if it is tied after 60 minutes, while the two-way moneyline will give you the win no matter when the game is decided.
-Let’s stick with two-way betting for now, to keep things simple.
+Let’s stick with two-way betting, for now, to keep things simple.